 If you fail a subtest, there is no waiting period for your first two retests.
 When you’ve taken a subtest three times, you are required to wait at least 60 days before you can retake that subject test.

 Your first two retakes for a subtest are offered at a discounted rate if you take them within a year.
 After that, regular fees apply.
 If you fail that subject test again, there will be two more retakes at a reduced rate.
-The $20 fee for testing will be waived, but there still will be a $10 test center fee for your retakes.
+The $20 fee for testing will be waived, but there will still be a $10 test center fee for your retakes.
+Again, this does NOT apply to online testing.

 Nine Star Ed & Employment Services – 730 I St, Anchorage, AK 99501, 907-279-7827